 Your children can learn something new today in a safe online environment.
-These 20 hand-picked educational websites for kids are free and fun while offering online teaching games, printables, videos and so much more.
+These 20 free educational websites for kids are fun while offering online teaching games, printables, videos, and so much more.

 01 of 20

-Each of the educational shows your children watch on PBS have their own learning section through PBSKids.org.
-Try sing-a-long songs, sorting and counting games, watch videos and more.
+Each of the educational shows your children watch on PBS has its own learning section through PBSKids.org.
+Try sing-a-long songs, sorting and counting games, watch videos, and more.

 02 of 20